 You only need 4 ingredients to make these easy keto no bake cookies!
-They have a fudgy peanut butter "dough" filling and a crisp dark chocolate coating.
-With just 5 minutes prep time, it's a great keto sweet treat to have in the fridge when the snack cravings strike!
+These no bake peanut butter cookies have a fudgy peanut butter "dough" filling and a crisp dark chocolate coating.
+With just 5 minutes of prep time, it's a great keto sweet treat to have in the fridge when the snack cravings strike.

 Here they are - 3 beautiful cookie stacks:

-Peanut butter is just PERFECT for no bake keto recipes.
-I have quite a few on my website (listed at the end of this post).
+Peanut butter is just PERFECT for no-bake keto recipes.
 For these cookies, all we're doing is mixing smooth peanut butter with coconut flour.
 It's then covered in chocolate.
-Pure pleasure!

 - Peanut butter - I used a smooth creamy peanut butter.
 Crunchy peanut butter will also work.
-Choose a natural peanut butter with ideally just one ingredient - peanuts.
+Choose a brand with ideally just one ingredient - peanuts.
 I like Meridian or ManiLife.

 - Coconut flour - You may need to add a little less or more coconut flour depending on how runny your peanut butter is.
 Instructions are below.

 - Sweetener - I used a golden erythritol monk fruit sweetener, which is a 1:1 sugar replacement.
 You can also use powdered erythritol, xylitol or allulose if you prefer a smoother result.
 Alternatively, use a sugar free syrup.
 As you're adding more liquid when using a syrup you may also need to increase the coconut flour to achieve the same dough consistency.